 HISTORY OF FESTIVAL HALL - BEHIND THE SCENES

 Festival Hall, the largest performing arts centre in the Ottawa Valley, is the area's showcase for a wide variety of cultural events spotlighting both local and visiting talent.
 This 600 seat theatre is host to music, dance, theatre, recitals, lectures and fine art exhibits for audiences of all ages, reflecting the rich cultural diversity of the Ottawa Valley.
 Opening forty years ago in 1979, it was managed by an outside group for the past twenty-seven of those years.
 In 2012, a new vision for the Theatre has revived its stagnant status quo, creating an arts space that is beginning its rebirth as a vibrant venue.
 Festival Hall is home to Streetlight Theatre Company, Pembroke Symphony Orchestra, Kiwanis Music Festival.
 A number of other user groups including dance troupes, Algonquin College Speaker’s Series and independent promoters also make use of the facility.
 During the past six years the Director has also brought Toronto International Film Festival events, variety shows, the Canadian Comedy Awards Funniest Person in the Valley Semi Final, plays, speakers series, Sing a Longs, Salute to the Troops and many other events to life in the theatre.

-In the past eight years, under the leadership of Rick Wharton, Director, the following improvements have been made: new façade on box office, painting of entrance and three floors of the theatre, television in lobby, ticket system, new volunteers, profitable canteen, bar and popcorn stand, new washrooms, new Curtains, stage, Staging/Light/Fly Bar Rig, new Emergency Lights, new Sound Board, LED lights, breaker panels and switches, new Movie Screen , new dressing rooms, new programming including first ever documentary film festival and new attitudes!
+In the past nine years, under the leadership of Rick Wharton, Director, the following improvements have been made: new façade on box office, painting of entrance and three floors of the theatre, television in lobby, ticket system, new volunteers, profitable canteen, bar and popcorn stand, new washrooms, new Curtains, stage, Staging/Light/Fly Bar Rig, new Emergency Lights, new Sound Board, LED lights, breaker panels and switches, new Movie Screen , new dressing rooms, new programming including first ever documentary film festival and new attitudes!
 All of this was done with very little budget, the commitment of the school board and Wharton's contacts in the entertainment industry.